Bible Study Series: Daniel, Babylon and the End Times

 Conclusion

-There are great universal lessons that God wished to teach the king then, and us now, in Daniel chapter 4.
-Mankind doesn't change and while the extent of the highs and lows in this chapter may not be your experience, the process and principles taught hold true none the less.
+So in conclusion there are some great universal lessons that God wished to teach the king then, and us now, in Daniel chapter 4.
+Mankind doesn't change and while the extent of the highs and lows in this chapter may not be your experience, the process and principles taught hold true nonetheless.
 M. Lloyd Jones once said that all of mankind's history could be expressed thus:

 'Man formed, man deformed, man informed, man transformed.'

-We have looked at this study from a personal point of view exploring some of the lessons that we can learn from Nebuchadnezzar.
+We have looked at this study and chapter from a personal point of view exploring some of the lessons that we can learn from Nebuchadnezzar.
 But it is worth adding a note about the prophetic significance.
-Jesus spoke about the 'times of the Gentiles' (Luke 21:24) This is the time when Jerusalem will be trampled underfoot by the Gentile nations.
-Interestingly, it begins with the time of Nebuchadnezzar and his Babylonian kingdom.
-It ends at the return of Jesus when he sets up His kingdom in Israel.
-It is worth noting the parallels in this judgement and that which is still to come.
-A.C Gaebelin writes well on this:
+Jesus spoke about the 'times of the Gentiles' (Luke 21:24) which is the time when Jerusalem will be trampled underfoot by the Gentile nations.
+Interestingly, it begins with the time of Nebuchadnezzar and his Babylonian kingdom and ends at the return of Jesus when he sets up His kingdom in Israel.
+So it is worth noting the parallels in this judgement and that which is still to come.
+A.C Gaebelein writes well on this:

 'As judgment came upon the great monarch in the beginning of the times of the Gentiles, so judgment will yet fall upon this proud and self exalting age of the Gentiles.
 That great big, political and religious tree will some day be hewn down and be destroyed.